What is ISIS-K, the group that claimed responsibility for the Kabul attack?

 In August 2020, an ISIS-K assault on the largest prison complex in Jalalabad left at least 29 dead after jihadists attempted to free dozens of supporters captured by Afghan forces.

-Retired Lieutenant General Michael Nagata, a former strategy director for the National Counterterrorism Centersaid their attacks are "strategically effective," if reprehensible, because they can "cow an entire population" by terrorizing everyone.
+Retired Lieutenant General Michael Nagata, a former strategy director for the National Counterterrorism Centers, said their attacks are "strategically effective," if reprehensible, because they can "cow an entire population" by terrorizing everyone.

-Nagata witnessed the rise of ISIS in Iraq and Syria first-hand in 2014 while serving as the commander of U.S. Special Operations Forces in the Middle East.
-He noted that a Navy Seal he knows summed up the difference between al Qaeda and ISIS this way: "Fighting al Qaeda is hard because they really wanted to fight.
+Nagata, now a distinguished senior fellow on National Security at the Middle East Institute, witnessed the rise of ISIS in Iraq and Syria first-hand in 2014 while serving as the commander of U.S. Special Operations Forces in the Middle East.
+He said that a Navy Seal he knows summed up the difference between al Qaeda and ISIS this way: "Fighting al Qaeda is hard because they really wanted to fight.
 Fighting ISIS is harder because they really want to die."

 How likely is it to achieve its goal of forming a so-called caliphate in Afghanistan, as ISIS did in Iraq and Syria for a time?